dtone/handbook/handbook/gitlab/intro.md

 Please see [code review guidelines](../code-review) for more details.

 To create a merge request, create a branch.
-Name of your branch must **always start with ticket name** e.g `Txxxx_super_useful_feature` where Txxxx is Phabricator ticket number.
-Description needs to start with the same `Txxxx` too for our Gitlab Phabricator integration to work.
-Phabricator diff will be attached to respective ticket and on merge a note will appear in your ticket's history.
+Description should start with the Phabricator task (`Txxxx`) for our Gitlab Phabricator integration to work.
+Phabricator diff will be attached to respective task and on merge a note will appear in your task's history.

 ### From commandline / git